 duly justified performance-based mechanism to reflect the delivery of specific policy priorities,

-definition of milestones and targets linked to the allocation of additional EU guarantee tranches, or
+definition of milestones and targets linked to the allocation of additional EU guarantee tranches to new or existing financial products of an implementing partner, or

 any other appropriate means.

-The applicable means will be specified in the guarantee agreement.
+The prioritisation and applicable means shall be specified in the guarantee agreement.

-Furthermore, a close dialogue shall be established between the Commission and each implementing partner to provide policy steer and review the pipeline of operations.
+Furthermore, a close dialogue shall be established between the Commission and each implementing partner to provide policy steer and review the pipeline of operations foreseen under the Invest EU Fund.

+To ensure flexibility and responsiveness to potential changing market and policy needs as required under each policy window, the Commission and the relevant InvestEU governance bodies may prioritise the eligible areas for financing set out in Annex II based by the means described in this section.
+The Commission may in particular but not exclusively:

+periodically review the project pipeline provided by implementing partners together with them, in particular with respect to the projected amount of financing under the relevant policy areas and geographical coverage of operations;

+give guidance on the interpretation of eligibility criteria and prioritisation means referred to in these guidelines;

+regularly review the performance and scope of the relevant financial products in order to optimise the achievement of the policy priorities referred to in these guidelines.

-Within the above framework, indicative targets focusing on specific policy objectives could be defined under general financial products.
+Within the above framework, indicative targets focusing on specific policy objectives may be defined under general financial products.

 Financial products

+Financial products may take the form of general financial products, thematic financial products, and joint general or thematic financial products.

-General financial products shall support different policy areas covered under each policy window as further defined in section 3 of these investment guidelines.
+General financial products shall support one or more policy areas covered under each policy window as further defined in section 4 of these investment guidelines.

-In duly justified cases, depending on the risk profile of the financing and investment operations targeting specific policy objectives, specialised thematic financial products can be created under policy windows.
-In addition, joint general or thematic financial products may be structured by combining resources from several windows.
-Joint general or thematic financial products may also be structured by combining resources from the EU and Member State compartments.
+In duly justified cases, depending on the risk profile of the financing and investment operations targeting specific policy objectives, thematic financial products can be created under policy windows.

 A thematic financial product shall focus on a clearly defined, higher EU added value policy area where the market failure or sub-optimal investment situation cannot be addressed by general financial products because it significantly departs from the terms and conditions of these available general financial products.
-This may in particular be due to the high risk profile of the financing and investment operations which require high EU guarantee coverage and very limited or no risk sharing with the implementing partner.
+This may in particular be due to the high risk profile of the financing and investment operations which require high EU guarantee coverage and asymmetric, limited or no risk sharing with the implementing partner.
 In any case, the financial contribution of the implementing partner shall respect Article 10(1c) or (1d) of the InvestEU Regulation on a portfolio basis.

-A thematic financial product shall be based on a market failure assessment proportional to the features of the proposed thematic financial product, to the extent it was not already covered by existing assessments and studies.
+A thematic financial product shall be based on a market failure or sub-optimal investment situation assessment proportional to the features of the proposed thematic financial product, to the extent it was not already covered by existing assessments and studies.

+A joint general or thematic financial product may be developed to address policy objectives falling under more than one policy window in a more efficient manner.
+Such products shall combine resources from two or more windows.

 Use of the EU Guarantee

-The EU guarantee may be used to cover different tranches of risk under different financial products or portfolios of financing and investment operations under financial products.
+The EU guarantee may be used to cover different tranches of risk of financing or investment operations under different financial products or portfolios of financing and investment operations under financial products.
 The risk of the EU guarantee may be pari passu with the risk taken by the implementing partner or can cover a junior tranche (e.g. a First Loss Piece - FLP) or a mezzanine tranche.
-For guarantee agreements covering more than one policy window, the losses occurring under financial products could be mutualised within one or among more policy windows, taking into account the available EU guarantee as defined in the guarantee agreements.
+For guarantee agreements covering more than one policy window, the losses occurring under financial products can be mutualised within one or among more policy windows, taking into account the available EU guarantee as defined in the guarantee agreements.